Is Kobe Really Shrinking? A Local’s View on the City’s Future and “National Task”

 : Major Cities by GDP Influence (Note: Kobe consistently ranks within the top 10 in terms of municipal GDP, driven by its port, medical clusters, and manufacturing.)

-Population decline is a national crisis in Japan.
-Except for a few hubs like Tokyo or Fukuoka, almost every city is facing this challenge.
-Kobe is not an outlier; it is a reflection of the Japanese “National Task.”
+However, we must face the truth: Japan is facing a national population crisis.
+Except for a few hubs like Tokyo, Osaka or Fukuoka, almost every city is losing people.
+Kobe is not a special failure; it is simply a reflection of a “National Task” that all of Japan must solve.

-Facing the reality of a shrinking population, Kobe is not just waiting for the end.
-The current administration, led by Mayor Hisamoto, is implementing a strategic vision for a “Compact City.”
+Kobe is not just waiting for the population to drop.
+The city government, led by Mayor Hisamoto, is taking a very “tactical” approach.
+They are moving towards a “Compact City” model.

 Redevelopment in city centre

-Kobe’s influence is not just about the number of people; it is about the quality of life we offer.
-By integrating nature with urban function, Kobe is designing a blueprint for how Japanese cities can thrive in a post-growth society.
+Kobe’s influence is not just about the number of people on a spreadsheet.
+It is about the quality of life.
+We offer something that Tokyo and Osaka cannot: a perfect mix of urban function and raw nature.
+By integrating the sea and the mountains with a modern city centre, Kobe is designing a blueprint for how Japanese cities can thrive in the future.

 コメント